Many of the artists below have now been identified, but many are still unknown (at least to me). Can anyone identify any of these artists please?

 I believe the above artist is Frederick Alan Philpott.
 If so Philpott is probably best known for his artwork on the V for Vengeance strips in The Hornet.
 He also drew strips for The Victor.

 Artwork from The Sabre-toothed Slinker (The Victor).
-The artist Leo Rawlings (no relation to Ted Rawlings), also drew The Bubble, Island of No Return and many strips featuring Sergeant Bob Millar set during World War One.
+The artist (please click on the following link for further information about the artist), Leo Rawlings (no relation to Ted Rawlings), also drew The Bubble, Island of No Return and many strips featuring Sergeant Bob Millar set during World War One.